NTBBloodbath/norgolith/README.md

   This allows you to easily understand the inner workings of Norgolith, contribute to its development and extend its functionality through plugins.
-- **Active community engagement**: Norgolith fosters discussions, encourages bug reporting, welcomes feature requests and contributions.
+- **Active community engagement**: Norgolith fosters discussions, encourages bug reporting, welcomes feature requests and code contributions.
 Help us shape the future of Norgolith!

 ## Requirements